tessel/this-week-in-tessel/2016-06-28-Rust-Reach-Fractal.md

 ## Where we are: the vision of Tessel 2

-When we began to design Tessel 2, we envisioned it as the basis of products that our users could take to market.
+When we began to design Tessel 2, we envisioned it as the basis of products that can be taken to market.
 At the core of its design was the key idea:

 **People should be able to scale the tools they use for prototyping all the way into production.**